shrey-Odinproject/private-events/README.md

 Using hidden input to pass desired values on the press of a button in form to desired controller#action

 Create a delete button, map it to correct path and create destroy method(for invitation)

+Which controller does what was main problem in this project